Journal of Child Psychology and Psychiatry

-Journal scope

 The Journal of Child Psychology and Psychiatry is a peer-reviewed scientific journal covering both child and adolescent psychology and psychiatry providing an interdisciplinary perspective to the multidisciplinary field of child and adolescent mental health, though publication of high-quality empirical research, clinically-relevant studies and highly cited research reviews and practitioner review articles.

-It is one of two journals of the Association for Child and Adolescent Mental Health.
+It is one of two journals of the Association for Child and Adolescent Mental Health, the other being Child and Adolescent Mental Health.